-- accuracy systematic or persistent distortion of a measurement process that causes errors in one direction (i.e., the expected sample measurement is different than the sample's true value). - acidic compound a chemical compound capable of transferring a hydrogen ion in solution. - acidic precipitation precipitation with pH below approximately 5.0. - ANSI/ASQC E4-2004 "Specifications and Guidelines for Quality Systems for Environmental Data Collection and Environmental Technology Programs." - assessment the evaluation process to measure the performance or effectiveness of a system and its elements; this all-inclusive term denotes evaluations, audits, or reviews. - atmospheric deposition removal of particles and gases from the atmosphere via fallout or precipitation. - audit a systematic and independent examination to determine whether practices comply with documented QAPs and SOPs, and that these practices are implemented effectively and are suitable to achieve stated objectives. - base cations chemical compounds capable of accepting a hydrogen ion in solution; here typically defined as the compounds calcium, magnesium, potassium, and sodium. - bias see accuracy. - comparability a measure of the confidence with which one data set can be compared to another. - completeness a measure of the amount of valid data obtained from a measurement system compared to the amount that was possible when SOPs are followed. - data quality assessment scientific and statistical evaluations of validated data to determine if they are of the right type, quality, and quantity to support their intended use. - Data Quality Indicator (DQI) quantitative statistics and qualitative descriptors used to interpret the degree of acceptability or utility of data to the user: principally bias/accuracy, precision, comparability, completeness, and representativeness. - Data Quality Objective (DQO) qualitative and quantitative statements that specify the technical characteristics of data that are required to support the intended purposes and uses of the data.
-May include tolerances on the Data Quality Indicators. - deposition see atmospheric deposition. - environmental data any measurements or information that describe environmental processes, location, or conditions; ecological or health effects and consequences; or the performance of environmental technology.
+acidic compound - a chemical compound capable of transferring a hydrogen ion in solution.

+acidic precipitation - precipitation with pH below approximately 5.0.

+- ANSI/ASQC E4-2004 "Specifications and Guidelines for Quality Systems for Environmental Data Collection and Environmental Technology Programs." - assessment the evaluation process to measure the performance or effectiveness of a system and its elements; this all-inclusive term denotes evaluations, audits, or reviews. - atmospheric deposition removal of particles and gases from the atmosphere via fallout or precipitation. - audit a systematic and independent examination to determine whether practices comply with documented QAPs and SOPs, and that these practices are implemented effectively and are suitable to achieve stated objectives. - base cations chemical compounds capable of accepting a hydrogen ion in solution; here typically defined as the compounds calcium, magnesium, potassium, and sodium. - bias systematic or persistent distortion of a measurement process that causes errors in one direction. - comparability a measure of the confidence with which one data set can be compared to another. - completeness a measure of the amount of valid data obtained from a measurement system compared to the amount that was possible when SOPs are followed. - data quality assessment scientific and statistical evaluations of validated data to determine if they are of the right type, quality, and quantity to support their intended use. - Data Quality Indicator (DQI) quantitative statistics and qualitative descriptors used to interpret the degree of acceptability or utility of data to the user: principally bias/accuracy, precision, comparability, completeness, and representativeness. - Data Quality Objective (DQO) qualitative and quantitative statements that specify the technical characteristics of data that are required to support the intended purposes and uses of the data.
+May include tolerances on the Data Quality Indicators.

+deposition - see atmospheric deposition.

+environmental data - any measurements or information that describe environmental processes, location, or conditions; ecological or health effects and consequences; or the performance of environmental technology.
 Environmental data include information collected directly from measurements, produced from models, and compiled from other sources such as databases or the literature.